weareleaf/handbook/the-simple-workflow.md

 If you get stuck on a coding or design problem, don’t wait too long to **ask for help**.
 We’re all paid to solve problems, and that frequently means putting aside our pride and getting ourselves unblocked when we’re stuck or bogged down in the unknown.
 There’s no such thing as a stupid question, and we all have blind spots, so ask and avoid frustration.

 **Keep the client updated** on progress where necessary.
-For example, if you’ve previously indicated to them it’d be completed by a certain date, and you realise it’s actually going to be take longer, let them know ahead of time on your linkable point of reference.
+For example, if you’ve previously indicated to them it’d be completed by a certain date, and you realise it’s actually going to be take longer, let them know ahead of time on your **linkable point of reference**.

 If things are overrunning significantly, **ask for help** and try to work towards a solution together with your Leaf co-workers.